With Treatment

 Services provided:

-District 19 Community Services Board Hopewell Prince George Csl Services is an inpatient treatment facility in Prince George, VA that is located in the 23875 zip code.
-District 19 Community Services Board Hopewell Prince George Csl Services offers group counseling, HIV/AIDS counseling and substance use education.
-It includes intensive outpatient treatment services, regular outpatient treatment and outpatient rehab.
+District 19 Community Services Board Hopewell Prince George Csl Services is a residential rehab center in Prince George, Virginia that is located in the 23875 zip code.
+District 19 Community Services Board Hopewell Prince George Csl Services offers substance use education, group counseling and HIV and AIDS support.
+It provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment services.

 Address: 4910 Prince George Drive, Prince George, VA 23875 in Prince George County